iitmcvg/Super-Resolution/README.md

 3. [Phase Shift implementation](https://github.com/Tetrachrome/subpixel)
 4. [Visualizing and Understanding Convolutional Networks](https://arxiv.org/abs/1311.2901).
 By Zeiler and Fergus.
 5. [A guide to convolution arithmetic for deep learning](https://arxiv.org/abs/1603.07285).
 By Dumoulin and Visin.

-## Further reading
-Alex J. Champandard made a really interesting analysis of this topic in this [thread](https://twitter.com/alexjc/status/782499923753304064).
-For discussions about differences between phase shift and straight up `resize` please see the companion [notebook](https://github.com/Tetrachrome/subpixel/blob/master/ponynet.ipynb) and this [thread](https://twitter.com/soumithchintala/status/782603117300965378).